abhisheksingh87/starter-cookbook/content/recipes-reactive/why-reactive-and-when-to-use.md

-Based on the above performance numbers specially when having 3000 concurrent users you see the reactive application numbers are really good and the classic way of doing things (**blocking threads**) starts to show its problems when we required performance and horizontal scalability.
+Based on the above performance numbers specially when having 3000 concurrent users you see the reactive application numbers are really good and the classic way of doing things (**blocking threads**) starts to show its problems when we require performance and horizontal scalability.

-One of the reasons why the Reactive Model is able to serve requests that fast is because it’s offloading the task of “checking if an operation has completed” to the Operating System, which has an optimized way of doing that (kqueue/epoll on Linux for example) and thus avoiding the overhead of syscalls and userspace/kernel switching.
+One of the reasons why the Reactive Model is able to serve requests that fast is because it’s offloading the task of _checking if an operation has completed_ to the Operating System, which has an optimized way of doing that (kqueue/epoll on Linux for example) and thus avoiding the overhead of syscalls and userspace/kernel switching.

 Resource contention is a real problem in the blocking model and it’s one of the reasons why even with more threads the throughput is significantly lower than the reactive model.